 As we get the hang of driving, it often becomes second nature – a routine we slip into without much thought.
-Sure, there are moments when we enjoy the ride and soak in the scenery, but let's be honest, most of the time we're probably grooving to the radio, belting out our new favorite song, chatting away using hands-free, or daydreaming about our plans at our destination.
-All while driving safely of course.
+Sure, there are moments when we enjoy the ride and soak in the scenery, but let's be honest, most of the time, we're probably grooving to the radio, belting out our new favorite song, chatting away using hands-free, or daydreaming about our plans at our destination.
+All while driving safely, of course.

 But every now and then, a pesky little light on the dashboard pulls us right back into the present moment.
-If we're lucky, we remember exactly what that light is trying to tell us and what action to take.
-But let's face it, those symbols can be a bit hard to keep track of, and that's exactly why we've put together this blog – to give your memory a little jog and make sure that the next time you encounter this situation, you've got it all under control.
+If we're lucky, we remember what that light is trying to tell us and what action to take.
+But let's face it, those symbols can be a bit hard to keep track of, and that's precisely why we've put together this blog – to give your memory a little jog and make sure that the next time you encounter this situation, you've got it all under control.

-Colored lights
+Colored Lights

 Ready to dive into a few of these symbols and learn what to do when they start lighting up?